IB ChemistryStructure 33.23.2.11

 ¹³C NMR

-Mapping the carbon skeleton.
-Each peak = one unique carbon environment.
+Mapping the carbon skeleton: each peak represents one unique carbon environment.

 ¹³C Chemical Shift Ranges